The academic year runs from August 1st to July 31st. For example, the 2018-2019 academic year runs from August 1, 2018 to July 31, 2019.

 Rate of Pursuit refers to how many hours a student using Chapter 33 is taking divided by how many hours is required to be full time.
 For students who are using Chapter 33 and are less than full time, the rate of pursuit is used to calculate how much their housing stipends will be.
 For example, an undergraduate student is taking 10 hours during the fall semester.
 The student's rate of pursuit is the 10 hours he/she is taking divided by the 12 hours required to be a full time student: 83.33%.
 The VA rounds to the nearest 10% to determine how much housing the student will receive.
 For the previous example, the student will receive 80% of the amount of housing that he/she would have received if full time.
 Entitlement will be used based on the rate of pursuit without rounding to the nearest 10%.

-For every semester that you wish to be certified, the Request for Certification form must be filled out and submitted to the VA Coordinator.
+For every semester that you wish to be certified, the Request for Certification form must be filled out and submitted to the VA Benefits Office.
 Before submitting the form, you will need to register for your classes and finalize your schedule.
-It is important that you submit the form to the VA coordinator as soon as you are ready to be certified to ensure that your benefit payments are issued from the VA on time.
+It is important that you submit the form to the VA Benefits Office as soon as you are ready to be certified to ensure that your benefit payments are issued from the VA on time.

 Rounding out refers to a student's last semester before graduation when he/she is able to take enough courses to be a full time student without the courses all falling within his/her degree plan.
 The classes that fall outside of the student's degree plan can be certified to the VA because it is the student's last semester before graduation.